 Let say the domain on one processor is indicated by the blue area.
-When needed, information from the neighbouring processors (in yellow) is fetched.
-This is typically done in the code with call to update_halo functions, and is useful for transport and some interpolations.
+When needed, information from the neighboring processors (in yellow) is fetched.
+This is typically done in the code with calls to update_halo functions, and is useful for transport and some interpolations.
 However, if your interpolation scheme requires one of the "corner neighbors" C, it will not work, and you must either change interpolation method, or interpolate off-line in a post-processing step.

-Last saved on 2017-05-19 Fri
+Last saved on 2018-07-19